KeralaBlockchainAcademy/PMAJAY-B1/CHF1-Introduction/README.md

 sudo apt install curl -y
 ```

-To verify the installtion enter the following command
+To verify the installation enter the following command

 ```